-A Battery Low Indicator/Power On Indicator is located on the front of the unit.
-Should this LED not light when the power switch is engaged, the batteries should be recharged.
+If the Battery Low/Power On indicator on the front of the unit does not illuminate when the power switch is on, the batteries should be recharged.

-FUSES
+7.3 Fuses

-There are two fuses, one for each battery, located inside the Model 3301B.
-It is necessary to remove the bottom panel of the unit to replace fuses.
+Located inside the Model 3301B are two fuses, one for each battery.
+To replace the fuses:

 Disconnect the power cord and charger before opening the unit.

+Replace the fuses with either Type AC size 0.5 AMP fast acting, or 5 x 20 mm fuses.

-When fuse replacement is necessary, using a Phillips head screwdriver carefully remove the screws around the edge of the bottom panel and lift the panel off of the unit.
-Locate the two fuses in their holders mounted on the circuit board.
-The fuse holders provided will accommodate either Type AC Size 0.5 AMP Fast Acting or 5x20mm fuses.
-After the new fuses are installed, replace the bottom panel of the unit and reinstall the screws.
+1. Use a Phillips head screwdriver to carefully remove the screws around the edge of the bottom panel.
+Lift the bottom panel off the unit.

+- 2. Locate the two fuses in their holders mounted on the circuit board, and replace the fuses. - 3.
+Replace the bottom panel of the unit and reinstall the screws.

-SETUP AND USE
+8.0 Setup and Use

-The 3301B has been designed for ease of use.
-The unit has been designed for five (5) accurate reading types in a variety of test environments.
-However, precision measurements require an understanding of the test parameters which will adversely affect test results.
+The Model 3301B is designed for ease of use, and is designed for five accurate reading types in a variety of test environments.
+However, precision measurements require an understanding of the test parameters that will adversely affect test results.
 No single test instrument can insure accurate results.
 For best results, the user should become thoroughly familiar with both the practical and theoretical operating parameters for this unit.